Integrations

 As a LangChain Tool

-from langchain.tools import tool @tool def inject_reasoning(query: str) -> str: """Retrieve a cognitive scaffold for the given task.""" return get_reasoning(query)
+from langchain.tools import tool @tool def inject_reasoning(query: str) -> str: """Retrieve a cognitive ability for the given task.""" return get_injection(query)

 CrewAI